Think-iT-Labs/aws-patterns-edc/README.md

 #### Define the usage policy of the asset.

 An EDC data asset must be associated with clear usage policies.
-First, create the Policy Definition in the Company X connector.
+First, create the Policy Definition in the company X connector.

-The policy of Company X for this carbon emissions asset is to allow only participants who hold an active membership credential.
+The policy of company X for this carbon emissions asset is to allow only participants who hold an active membership credential.
 This credential must be a verifiable credential (VC) that is cryptographically bound to a Decentralized Identifier (DID) and issued according to the Decentralized Claims Protocol (DCP) as implemented in the EDC dataspace.

 How it works:
 - Each participant in the dataspace is identified by a DID (Decentralized Identifier).